-3. Outband authentication on YubiKey
+3. Outband authentication on inWebo

-If gateway authentication is successful, SPS connects the YubiKey server to check which authentication factors are available for the user.
+If gateway authentication is successful, SPS connects the inWebo server to check which authentication factors are available for the user.
 Then SPS requests the second authentication factor from the user.
-SPS supports authentication factors that are based on keyboard interaction such as Yubico-OTP, OATH-OTP, OATH-HOTP, and OATH-TOTP.
-For details on these authentication factors, see What is OATH?.

-For OTP-like authentication factors, SPS requests the one-time password (OTP) from the user, and sends it to the YubiKey Validation Service for verification either running on premise or using the YubiCloud Validation Service.

-4. If multi-factor authentication is successful, the user can start working, while SPS records the user's activities.
+- For OTP-like authentication factors, SPS requests the one-time password (OTP) from the user, and sends it to the inWebo server for verification. - For the inWebo push notification factor, SPS asks the inWebo server to check if the user successfully authenticated on the inWebo server. - 4.
+If multi-factor authentication is successful, the user can start working, while SPS records the user's activities.
 (Optionally, SPS can retrieve credentials from a local or external credential store or password vault, and perform authentication on the server with credentials that are not known to the user.)